VolpeUSDOT/RDR-Public/docs/index.md

 ## Installation and Usage:
 The RDR Tool Suite is a Python based tool.

-The RDR Exposure Analysis Tool is an ESRI ArcGIS Pro based tool.
+The RDR Exposure Analysis Tool and some helper tools also depend on ESRI ArcGIS Pro.

-Detailed installation and usage instructions are explained in the [RDR User Guide documentation](https://github.com/VolpeUSDOT/RDR-Public/blob/main/documentation/RDR_UserGuide_final.pdf).
+Detailed installation and usage instructions are explained in the [RDR Quick Start Guide documentation](https://github.com/VolpeUSDOT/RDR-Public/blob/main/documentation/RDR_GettingStarted_final.pdf).
 A [video tutorial](#installing-rdr) on how to install RDR is also available.
-* Install the required dependencies (including ESRI ArcGIS Pro if using the RDR Exposure Analysis Tool).
+* Install the required dependencies (including ESRI ArcGIS Pro if using the RDR Exposure Analysis Tool or dependent helper tools).
 * Clone or download the repository.
-[Click here to download the most recent release.](https://github.com/VolpeUSDOT/RDR-Public/archive/refs/tags/v2023.2.zip) Alternatively, the GitHub code repository is available here: [https://github.com/VolpeUSDOT/RDR-Public](https://github.com/VolpeUSDOT/RDR-Public).
+[Click here to download the most recent release.](https://github.com/VolpeUSDOT/RDR-Public/releases/tag/v2024.1) Alternatively, the GitHub code repository is available [here](https://github.com/VolpeUSDOT/RDR-Public).
 Unzip the contents into the following directory on your local machine: C:\GitHub\RDR.
 (Note: _On some systems the RDR directory may need to be renamed from RDR-Public-Master_.)
-* The documentation and quick start scenario files are included with the code release.
+* The documentation and example scenario files are included with the code release.

 ### Using this code
-The RDR Tool Suite runs in a custom Python environment built on conda and Python 3.7.
+The RDR Tool Suite runs in a custom Python environment built on conda and Python 3.11.
 The Python dependencies are detailed in [`environment.yml`](https://github.com/VolpeUSDOT/RDR-Public/blob/main/environment.yml).
 There are R components as well, which will install automatically to the R package library within the user's RDR conda environment when first running the Tool Suite.
 To set up the RDR conda environment, follow these steps based on [this reference](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 Open Anaconda Prompt.
 From the Anaconda Prompt terminal, navigate to the location where you cloned the RDR repository and run the following: